 Tray dehydrators, which is the kind I have, seem to be the most affordable.
-They have a number of trays with holes in them and a centre hole, which enables the air to reach all the trays.
+They have a number of stackable plastic trays with holes in them and a centre hole, which improves the air flow and heat distribution to all the trays.
 You stack the trays on top of each other.

-I’ve learned from Shelle’s invaluable course (affiliate link), that you want at least five trays in a dehydrator.
-My dehydrator has six and the ability to purchase more, which would be a blessing if you have a big harvest of something.
+I’ve learned from Shelle’s invaluable course (affiliate link), that you want at least five trays in in your stackable unit.
+My dehydrator has six and the ability to purchase additional trays, which would be a blessing if you have a big harvest of something.